Mass this Weekend

 Fr Paul

-The preparation for this Sacrament will take place on Tuesdays October 21st and November 4th , 11th and 18th from 7pm – 8.30pm in the Meeting Room at the back of the church.
+The preparation for this Sacrament will take place on Tuesdays October 21st and November 4th, 11th and 18th from 7pm – 8.30pm in the Meeting Room at the back of the church.
 The Confirmation rehearsal will be on Saturday, 22nd November at 10am in the church.
 The Confirmation Mass will be on Sunday, 23rd November, the Feast of Christ the King and National Youth Sunday at 11am.
 Please make a note of these dates now.
+Applications are now closed.

 This week there will be the annual collection for the Sick & Retired Clergy Fund of the Diocese.
 Donations can be made in the Second Collection, online via the diocesan website.
 The fund helps clergy who require assistance in their retirement after years of service and it also helps those who are in ill health at any age.